Kaiser Permanente offers a variety of volunteer opportunities for people like you who are ready and willing to lend a helping hand.

 - Staffing the information desk.
 Volunteers transport patients, run errands throughout the facility, give directions and information, and help in many other ways.
 Volunteers need to be physically able to transport patients and walk throughout the clinics on errands.

-- Assisting in specialty departments.
+- Assisting in specialty departments (Capitol Hill Campus only).
 Volunteers assist staff in Urgent Care, Ambulatory Surgery, and other departments as needed.

-- Assisting in Radiology (Bellevue, Capitol Hill Campus, and Tacoma clinics only).
+- Assisting in Radiology (Capitol Hill Campus only).
 Volunteers assist with MRIs on weekends and evenings by interacting with patients and assisting staff.

 - Staffing gift shops.
 Help raise funds for the clinic to purchase items that help provide better care for patients.

-Volunteer staff consists mainly of adults and college students.
+Volunteer staff consists mainly of seniors and college students.
 There are very limited opportunities for high school students.
 A commitment to working a 4-hour shift one day a week is required.